antoniomarcosferreira/data_scientist/README.md

 # Data Scientist

-This extension course is very useful to help me to have an in-depth training in data science and is another degral to become an Artificial Intelligence Engineer with knowledge in Deep Reinforcement Learning Expert.
+This extension course is very useful to help me to have an in-depth training in data science and is another step to become an Artificial Intelligence Engineer with knowledge in Deep Reinforcement Learning Expert.

 ## Projects: